carpentries/instructor-training/_episodes/18-management.md

 (e.g., `https://pad.carpentries.org/2022-02-22-data-skills`
 for the example above)
-you will either arrive at an existing Etherpad by that name or a brand new etherpad with basic Carpentries information at the top.
+you will either arrive at an existing Etherpad by that name or a brand new Etherpad with basic Carpentries information at the top.

 Note that there are pros and cons to using Etherpad.
 Pads do occasionally freeze or crash, so we recommend creating a backup copy.
 Otherwise, Etherpads persist